-When Rihanna and Rosie Huntington-Whiteley are wearing the very same thing on repeat, we pay attention—especially when it comes to shoes.
-Very.
-Fabulous.
-Shoes.
+So what's the secret to the brand's success?
+For starters, there's the aforementioned A-list endorsement.
+When Rihanna and Rosie Huntington-Whiteley are wearing the very same thing on repeat, the world pays attention—especially when it comes to shoes.
 Both are known as being early trend adopters, each with a keen eye for detail, quality and straight-up glamour.
-Which means that if they love Amina Muaddi's heels, it's only a matter of time until many other celebrities and fashion girls follow.
+And if you need further proof, Rihanna has even collaborated with the brand for Fenty.

-Amina Muaddi is the Paris-based, Italian-raised designer behind her namesake brand and has long been one of our favourite Italian influencers to watch out for at fashion week.
-Often spotted alongside the equally alluring designer duo behind Attico, Gilda Ambrosio and Giorgia Tordini, Muaddi always balances playfulness with a sense of drama and sophistication.
-So the growing cult popularity of her shoe brand, inspired by her rather fabulous-looking life and the tastemakers she's met along the way, is no surprise.
+Amina Muaddi is the Paris-based, Italian-raised designer behind her eponymous brand and has long been one of our favourite Italian influencers to watch out for at fashion week.
+Often spotted alongside the equally alluring designer duo behind The Attico, Gilda Ambrosio and Giorgia Tordini, Muaddi always balances playfulness with a sense of drama and sophistication.
+So the growing cult popularity of her shoe brand—inspired by her rather fabulous-looking life and the tastemakers she's met along the way—is no surprise.

-It's this silhouette, most famously associated with the Gilda mules, that has gained cult status, and Muaddi now counts multiple celebs (including Dua Lipa, Rihanna, Kendall Jenner and Rosie) among her repeat customers.
-She has limited stock on her e-commerce site, but she works closely with the buyers at the ultra-cool London boutique Browns Fashion and even created an exclusive collection for the store.
+It's this silhouette, most famously associated with the Gilda mules, that has gained cult status, and Muaddi now counts multiple celebs (including Dua Lipa, Rihanna, Kendall Jenner and Huntington-Whiteley) among her repeat customers.
+She has limited stock on her e-commerce site, but she works closely with the buyers at the ultra-cool London boutique Browns Fashion.

-Not only are the shoes cult favourites, celebrity-adored and Instagram-approved (snaps of these shoes always over-perform on our feed), but they're also—according to multiple sources—extremely easy to wear all day, despite their height.
+Not only are the shoes cult favourites, celebrity-adored and Instagram-approved, but they're also (according to multiple sources) extremely easy to wear all day, despite their height.
 What's not to love?
-Keep scrolling to see who has been wearing Amina Muaddi heels, and shop her popular styles and latest collection.
+Keep scrolling to see who has been wearing Amina Muaddi heels, and shop the designer's popular styles and latest collection.

 Rihanna was among Muaddi's first celebrity fans (of course), as her personal shopper is a close friend of the designer and bought a few pairs while they were still a prototype.